mobidata-bw/x2gbfs/docs/mappings/fleetster_gbfs_2.3_mapping.md

-# deer to GBFS Mapping
+# Fleetster to GBFS Mapping

-This document map deer's sharing API to GBFS.
+This document maps Fleetster's sharing API to GBFS.

 # Reference version